 |/ /1854||Garnkirk and Glasgow Railway|

-The [Caledonian Railway] opens the St Rollox Works between the original lines alignment and the new extension to Buchanan Street.
+The Caledonian Railway opens the St Rollox Works between the original line's alignment and the new Buchanan Street Extension (Caledonian Railway).
 The works built and maintained locomotives and rolling stock.
 (Alternative date 1856.)
 Greenock Works and Shed on the Glasgow, Paisley and Greenock Railway - workshops abandoned.

 |/ /1882||Garnkirk and Glasgow Railway|

 St Rollox Works extension opened.